summerholidaydream/hello-world/README.md

 i'm a graduate student.
-my major is optical engineering. my research direction is oceancolor remote sence. i'm also interested in bid data and artificial intelligence. thanks for reading!
+my major is optical engineering. my research direction is oceancolor remote sence. i'm also interested in big data and artificial intelligence. thanks for reading!